SUPPLEMENT

 The British cleric Gildas, writing c.545(?), conjured-up an original story about the origins of both frontier walls.
 In a context which would suggest a date in the last years of the fourth century,[*] he says:

-The inhabitants [of Roman Britain] were commanded [by the Romans] to build a wall across the island, between the two seas, so that, when strongly manned, it might be a terror to repel the enemies and a protection to the citizens.
-The wall being made not of stone but of turf, proved of no advantage to the rabble in their folly, and destitute of a leader.De Excidio Britanniae §15
+They [the inhabitants of Roman Britain] were ordered [by the Romans] to build a wall across the island, between the two seas, so that, when strongly manned, it might be a terror to repel the enemy and a protection to the citizens.
+But it was the work of a leaderless and irrational mob, and made not so much with stones as with turfs, so it did no good.

 Then, when Britain was finally being abandoned by Rome:

-Because they [the Romans] were also of opinion that it would bring a considerable advantage to the people they were leaving, they construct a wall, different from the other, by public and private contributions, joining the wretched inhabitants to themselves: they build the wall in their accustomed mode of structure, in a straight line, across from sea to sea, between cities, which perhaps had been located there through fear of enemies …De Excidio Britanniae §18
+Because they [the Romans] thought that it would bring some advantage to the people they were leaving, they constructed a wall, different from the other, using public and private funds, with the help of the wretched inhabitants.
+They built it in their accustomed mode of structure, in a straight line from sea to sea, between the cities [i.e. fortified sites] which happened to have been placed there for fear of the enemy.

 When Bede wrote his Historia Ecclesiastica Gentis Anglorum (completed in 731), he had at his disposal Orosius’ account of the Wall of Severus, Gildas’ story of the construction of two walls – none of his sources told him about the walls built by Hadrian and Antoninus Pius – and his own local knowledge.
 Following Orosius, Bede writes that Severus: